Membership & Community

 Press Registration Policy

-Complimentary registration is available for qualified press to cover APS conferences and scientific meetings.
+Complimentary registration is available for credentialed press to cover APS conferences and scientific meetings.
 Pre-registration for media and freelance writers is encouraged.

 Please note: Representatives of journals that do not contain news sections are not eligible for press passes; nor are editors of journals or other publications who do not edit their outlet’s news section.
 This rule will be strictly enforced.